kbuffington/Georgia/docs/lyrics.md

 If no lyrics tags are found, Georgia will then look for files saved on disk using the patterns specified in the `lyricFilenamePatterns` array in `georgia-config.json`.
 These are patterns are title-formatting strings of various common lyric naming patterns.
 Everyone file pattern will be tested in the following (currently) non-configurable locations:

 1. local folder the currently playing song is in.
-2.
+2. a folder called `\lyrics` inside fb.ProfilePath.
+This typically evaluates to `%appdata%\local\roaming\foobar2000\lyrics`.
+3. a folder called `\lyrics` inside fb.FoobarPath.
+This typically evaluates to `C:\Program Files (x86)\foobar2000\lyrics`.

 If a file matching one of the patterns is found, all further file tests will stop.

 #### Example

 You are listening to Enter Sandman by Metallica.
-The file contains no lyrics.
+The file contains no lyrics tags.
 The folder the song is in will first be searched for a file matching one of the `lyricFilenamePatterns`.
-If none are found it will move to
+If none are found it will moves to `%appdata%\local\roaming\foobar2000\lyrics`.
+This folder contains a file called `Metallica - Enter Sandman.txt`.
+This file will be loaded by Georgia and it's contents are displayed and searching will stop.
+If you have a file called `Metallica - Enter Sandman.lrc` inside `C:\Program Files (x86)\foobar2000\lyrics` it will not be found.